Brüder, zur Sonne, zur Freiheit: History

 Radin used the student song Slowly moving time Медленно движется время, to which Ivan Sawvich Nikitin wrote the text in September 1857, published in 1858 under the title Песня ("song") in the Russian magazine Russian Conversation Русская беседа.
 Radin also changed the rhythm of the previous slow waltz melody to a brisk and combative march.

-The song was first sung by political prisoners on the march to the Siberian exile in 1898.
+The Russian song was first sung by political prisoners on the march to the Siberian exile in 1898.
 The song quickly became known for its rousing nature, but also because of the origin of its melody: In the 1905 Russian Revolution and the October Revolution 1917 it became an anthem in Russia.
 Radin himself never experienced either; he died in 1900 at the age of 39.

 The German conductor Hermann Scherchen, director of a workers' choir, learned the song in Russian captivity in 1917 and created a German version in 1918.
-In Germany, it was sung for the first time on September 21, 1920, in Berlin by the "Schubert Choir".
+The Schubert Choir premiered it in Berlin on September 21, 1920.
 While Radin wrote seven stanzas, Scherchen's German version only included three.
 During the time of the Weimar Republic a fourth and a fifth stanza by unknown authors were written.

 In 1921 the song even appeared in a religious hymn book.
 The Sonnenlieder edited by Eberhard Arnold, until today the hymn book of the Pacifist Anabaptist Bruderhofgemeinschaft (Brotherhood Community), uses the song as Hymn 63.
 The last line of the third stanza was, however, changed by Erich Mohr (1895–1960).
 For Hermann Scherchen, the German translator of the workers' song, the final verse is "Brothers, now the hands united to one, / Brothers, laughing at death! / Forever, the slavery is at an end, / holy be the last battle!"; in the Sun Songs the last verse reads "Holy be the Love Power!"

-The National Socialists used the popular song on the one hand with a specially adapted fourth stanza, on the other hand, in 1927, it was converted to "Brothers in Pits and Mines", one of the best known propaganda songs in Nazi Germany, and also in 1927 in "Brothers Form the Columns", a song by the SA.
+The Nazi Party reappropriated the popular song, first with a specially adapted fourth stanza, then in 1927, it was converted to "Brothers in Pits and Mines", one of the best known propaganda songs in Nazi Germany, as well as "Brothers Form the Columns", a song by the Sturmabteilung.
 In the propaganda song "Volk ans Gewehr" ("People to the rifle!"), the first line also refers to this song with "... a sign of freedom to the sun".

-It developed over the decades into the probably most sung song of the workers' movement after the Second World War.
-In addition to "When we go side by side", it is the party anthem of the Social Democratic Party of Germany and is used at the end of each SPD party congress, but also had its place at the party meetings of the Socialist Unity Party of Germany.

-On June 17, 1953, the song was sung in many of the demonstrations in East Germany.
-It was also sung at the Monday Demonstations of 1989 in Leipzig.

-There are many translations in other European languages.